Note: The article is outdated, it will be updated soon.

 - Select Add to reading list option from the drop-down options.

 That’s it.
 The page or site has now been successfully added to the list.
 You can click on the Reading List button to verify the addition.
 By any chance, if the Reading List is not appearing, you can bring up the Show Bookmarks Bar using + + chrome shortcut keys.

-Similarly, you can add any number of pages or site links to the reading list and reference later.
+Similarly, you can add any number of pages or site links to the reading list and reference them later.
 We have complete control and manage the list easily.
 Chrome will also sync the added page with the Google account and available across all the devices.

 Manage Chrome Reading List

 We can add multiple web pages to the reading list and find them under the Reading List tab appearing on the bookmarks bar.
 You can manage the list and remove the pages that are no longer required or mark them as completed once you’re done reading.